Getting You & Baby Better

 While not exactly a true “illness,” nausea during pregnancy can certainly be difficult to deal with and can make day-to-day life difficult.
 The good news is that most women’s morning sickness or nausea will resolve by the second trimester, so be hopeful.
 To treat morning sickness/nausea, start by taking 50mg x 3 times daily of vitamin B6; ginger root (1 gram a day), or drink some ginger tea.
 Discontinue your prenatal vitamin until nausea resolves and eat small, frequent meals.
 If this does not help, you may try Emetrol – be sure to follow directions on the label for dosing.

-If you have or develop any of these or other symptoms or illness during pregnancy, you may need to be seen for a special visit or more often than normal.
+Though it’s no fun being ill while pregnant, the bright side of it is that we’re here for you!
+Should you have or develop any of the above-mentioned symptoms, or other illnesses during pregnancy, you may need to be seen for a special prenatal visit, or come in more often than usual to ensure wellness and full recovery.
 As always, we will be here to provide exceptional care and to reassure you during your pregnancy.

 If we have not addressed your specific question here, please call the office and ask to speak with a nurse.